iltempo/rulesio/README.md

 * when a user gets a 500 response, create a ticket in Zendesk
 * when a user invites ten friends, add them to the "well-connected" segment in MailChimp

-This gem contains Rack middleware that automatically generates two event streams, one for exceptions and the other for pageviews, that can used to trigger rules in WhenAUser.
+This gem contains Rack middleware that automatically generates two event streams, one for exceptions and the other for pageviews, that can be used to trigger rules in WhenAUser.
 You can (and probably should) also send more specific events manually.

 Setup
 -----